odata2ts/odata2ts/int-test/asp-net/README.md

 binding is stated by the key of the entity to bind; the URL the query objects build from it is only worth anything if a real server resolves it.

-`bundledFileGeneration` is off, so this package generates a folder per model plus the barrel files, while `int-test/cap` keeps the bundled default.
+`bundledFileGeneration` is off - which is the default since the file layout became the user's choice - so this package generates a folder per model plus the barrel files, while `int-test/cap` pins the bundled form.
 That way both file layouts are exercised at runtime instead of only being type-checked.
 Models are therefore imported from their namespace barrel (`src-generated/library/library-catalog/index.js`), not from one bundled model file.